axeloh/GAT-pytorch/README.md

 ### Evaluation
 I evaluate the model on two standard citation network benchmark datasets: [Cora dataset](https://relational.fit.cvut.cz/dataset/CORA) and [CiteSeer dataset](https://linqs.soe.ucsc.edu/data).
 I follow the same experimental setup as in the paper.
 Only 20 radomly sampled nodes per class are used for training.
-The trained model is evaluated on 1000 test nodes, while 500 nodes are used as validation.
+The trained model is evaluated on 1000 test nodes, while 500 nodes are used for validation purposes (mainly early-stopping).
 The reported results are averaged over 5 runs.

 On Cora the model achieved ~80.8 ± 0.9% accuracy on the test set.
 It uses ~0.35sec per epoch on 2x Nvidia RTX 2080 Ti 11GB.
 In the original paper they report reaching an accuracy of 83 ± 0.7%.